Short answer: Yes, Slovenia is super safe.

 Slovenia is LGBTQ+ friendly and gender equality is on the rise

 Although the struggle for adequate LGBTQ rights is far from over, as is sadly still the case around the world, Slovenia has strict anti-discrimination laws regarding any type of violence and prejudice against the LGBTQ community.
-Same-sex partnerships have the same rights of marriage, (for now) excluding joint adoption and vitro fertilisation.
+Same-sex partnerships have the same rights of marriage, (for now) excluding joint adoption and vitro fertilization.

 Freedom of religion in Slovenia